FlamedDogo99/EaglerMobile/README.md

 ## About

 Eagler Mobile brings new functionality and benefits for the EaglerCraft web client by providing mobile-friendly touch controls, keyboard access, and other settings configurable through the EaglerCraft client.

+So far, all devopement had been focused on the 1.8.8 client, however we hope to bring functionality to previous versions soon.

 <div align="center">